 March 20, 2020

 50/50 custody, joint custody and shared parenting all offer important benefits to children and parents.
 The advantages are explained here with the help of a top 10 list, which is also presented in the video below.
 After the list, we show examples of the best joint custody schedules.

 The idea that children benefit from joint custody and shared parenting appears to be confirmed by research evidence.
 For example, studies show:

-Research in this area is difficult and rarely gives much insight into why shared parenting is beneficial is not obvious from the data.
+Why shared parenting is beneficial is not obvious from the data.
 But we can come up with 10 good reasons using (a) research findings (b) logic (c) anecdotal evidence (d) personal experience and (e) a little common sense.
 That's what we've done to produce our top 10 list of 50/50 custody benefits.

-The number 1 benefit of 50/50 custody is that the arrangement maximizes the advantage of a child having two parents.
-Neither parent is marginalized and both are able to contribute to the best of their ability.
+The number 1 benefit of 50/50 custody is to take advantage of a child having two parents.
+Neither parent is marginalized and both are able to make a large contribution.